Deepen Your Knowledge: specialization courses

 Theory

-• Cereals, flour: organoleptic characteristics, proteins, gluten, starch, enzymes
+• Cereals, flour: organoleptic characteristics, protein, gluten, starch, enzymes

-• Yeast: morphology, metabolism in the absence and presence of oxygen, production, its role in the dough, yeast action in relation to temperatures, the leavening curve, and different types of yeast
+• Yeast: morphology, metabolism in the absence and presence of oxygen, production, its role in dough, yeast action in relation to temperatures, the leavening curve and different types of yeast

-• The most suitable flours for preparing large leavened products in pizzerias
+• The most suitable flours for preparing large leavened goods in pizzerias

-• Mixes or semi-finished products: what they are and how they simplify processing in the world of pastry
+• Mixtures or semi-finished products: what they are and how they simplify processing in the baking world

 • The action of yeast in dough.
-The different types of commercial yeast, characteristics, and functionalities
+The different types of yeast on the market, characteristics and functionality

-• Description of equipment and tools necessary for making panettone
+• Description of the equipment and small parts needed to make the panettone

 Practice